(915) 581-1040 | rutter1040@gmail.com

 TROOPER EDITION - THE ULTIMATE DOUBLE PLAY

-Pam Seitz Pippen occupies a remarkable and almost unmatched place in El Paso basketball history.
-As a Texas Western cheerleader in 1966, she stood just feet from the court when the Miners shocked the nation and captured the NCAA National Championship—a victory that forever changed the landscape of college basketball.
-She wasn’t reading about it in the paper or hearing it secondhand.
-She was in the gym, living the moment as it unfolded, watching history being written in real time.
+Pam Seitz Pippen holds a rare place in El Paso basketball history.
+As a Texas Western cheerleader in 1966, she stood just feet from the court when the Miners shocked Kentucky and won a national title that changed college basketball.
+She didn’t hear the story — she lived it.

 TROOPER EDITION - 76 STATE ALL TOURNAMENT TEAM

-Their championship run was so commanding that three Troopers earned spots on the State All‑Tournament Team, a distinction that underscored just how complete and overwhelming their play truly was.
-Few programs ever place multiple players on that list, let alone three from the same roster.
-It was a testament to Eastwood’s depth, balance, and the high‑level execution that carried them through the state bracket.
+Their performance was so commanding that three Troopers were named to the State All‑Tournament Team — a rare feat for any program, let alone one from West Texas.
+Few teams ever place multiple players on that list.
+Eastwood placed three.
+It was proof of their depth, balance, and the precision that carried them through the state bracket.

-In this episode, The Rebound sits down with all three honorees—Gilbert Shepherd, Tim Crenshaw, and Jim Bowden—to revisit the defining moments of that historic season.
-Each player brings a unique perspective on the championship journey, from the pressure of the playoff run to the bond that made the Troopers one of the most respected teams in Texas.
+In this episode, The Rebound sits down with all three honorees — Gilbert Shepherd, Tim Crenshaw, and Jim Bowden — to revisit the defining moments of that historic run.
+Each brings a distinct lens on the championship journey, from the pressure of the playoff push to the bond that made the Troopers one of the most respected teams in Texas.

-Jim Bowden’s impact extended even further.
-His standout season earned him a place on the prestigious All‑State Team, placing him among the elite high school players in Texas.
-His recognition reflected not only his individual excellence but also the strength and identity of the entire Eastwood program.
+Bowden’s impact reached even further.
+His standout season earned him a place on the All‑State Team, placing him among the elite high school players in Texas.
+His recognition reflected not only his individual excellence, but the identity and standard of the entire Eastwood program.

-Nearly fifty years later, the legacy of the 1976 Eastwood Troopers still resonates.
+Nearly fifty years later, the legacy of the 1976 Troopers still resonates.
 Their stories, their memories, and the culture they built continue to echo across generations.
-They didn’t just win a state title—they set a standard of excellence that remains a defining chapter in Texas high school basketball.
+They didn’t just win a title — they set a standard that remains one of the defining chapters in Texas high school basketball.

 THE SPRIT OF 76 SCHOLARSHIP FUND